-There are three steps for applying to use the Gump Station and making reservations.
-The first of these must be completed by the project/class leader before they or any members of their group can make a reservation.
-Once this has been done, the second and third steps must be completed by everyone before they arrive in French Polynesia.
+Applications must be completed by the project/class leader (in the online RAMS system) before they or any members of their group can make a reservation.
+Once this has been done, Reservations can be made (in the online RAMS system) by individuals approved by the project leader.

 Having a reservation at the Gump Station does not give users the right to carry out any activities covered by local, national, or international regulations.
 Each user is responsible for determining what other authorizations they might need.

 Authorizations are highly dependent on the individual and the project.

 - Individual level (depending on your personal situation, such as your nationality)

 - Project level (depending on the purpose and activities of your project)

 Individual-level authorizations include permission to enter the country for research/teaching purposes ("convention d'accueil"), visas, and work permits.
 It is up to each person to determine what documentation they need to come to French Polynesia based on their individual status (e.g., nationality) and the activity they wish to carry out.